jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/my-heart-bleeds/index.md

 offer [Software Composition Analysis](../../categories/sca/) to find vulnerable software components in our clients' systems.
-Our clients can then [manage these vulnerabilities](../../solutions/vulnerability-management/) in our attack surface management platform.
+Our clients can then [manage these vulnerabilities](../../solutions/vulnerability-management/) in our Attack Resistance Management platform.

 ## References